 P. O. Box 399

 NEW - January 2017 Cohort in Reading & Literacy (102), (097) leading to CT Remedial Reading and Literacy Specialist Certification and a Sixth Year in Literacy

 NEW - Summer 2017 Special Education (165) Cross Endorsement.
 This cross endorsement has the potential to shape or rekindle your teaching career.
 The program runs Summer 2017 - Summer 2018

 The Griswold location is a unique “Learning Lab”.
 The University shares facilities with Griswold High School in Griswold, CT.
-Graduate-level courses leading to CT Teacher Certification, the Master of Arts in Teaching degree, CT School Administrator Certification (Traditional Weekday evening program only) and the Sixth Year degree in Educational Leadership are offered evenings and week-ends throughout the year.
+Graduate-level courses leading to CT Teacher Certification, the Master of Education degree, CT School Administrator Certification (Traditional Weekday evening program only) and the Sixth Year degree in Educational Leadership are offered evenings and week-ends throughout the year.
 Utilizing Summer II, Fall, Winter Intersession, Spring, Late Spring and Summer I sessions, candidates are able to move forward quickly in meeting their certification or degree requirements.